Permafrost/Tundra/README.md

   * `ref` is the document reference or schema reference to be used to validate content in this message format.
 * `route`
-  * `type` is the type of routing to be performance, and is a choice of (currently only publish is supported):
+  * `type` is the type of routing to be performed, and is a choice
+    of:
     * `publish` routes the message to the webMethods messaging subsystem via `pub.publish:publish` using the `documentTypeName` specified in `ref`.